jcsmithf22/portfolio/src/content/blog/hosting-laravel-with-coolify.md

 | DB_USERNAME | postgres | Database user |
 | DB_PASSWORD | | Database password |

-You can use a tool such as TablePlus or psql to add databases.
+You can use a tool such as TablePlus or psql to add databases if you would like a specific database for your application.

 Finally, we can customize our deployment configuration.
 Create a ```nixpacks.toml``` file in the root directory of your project.
 Add the following to the file:
 ```toml